Thursday, January 15, 2009

 THAT'S ALL WE REALLY NEED TO KNOW!

-(If you haven't seen a solid that flows then go back
+(If you haven't seen a solid that flows then go back here and have a look)

 HERE IS SOME EXTRA STUFF (IN A LOT MORE DETAIL THAN WE NEED FOR GCSE):

 This diagram shows a detailed picture of the Earth's interior.
 Crust is being created at the mid ocean ridges and being eaten at the subduction zones.
-The movement processes are driven by the
+The movement processes are driven by the convection currents created by the heat produced by natural radioactive processes deep within the Earth.

 Inner core: depth of 5,150-6,370 kilometresThe inner core is made of solid iron and nickel and is unattached to the mantle, suspended in the molten outer core.
 It is believed to have solidified as a result of pressure-freezing which occurs to most liquids under extreme pressure.